-Two-year stock projections (to the 2021-22 fishing year) were conducted using the Interim Base Case model assuming annual catches equivalent to the 2020 catch; i.e., a commercial catch equivalent to the TACC (1300 t) and an allowance of 10% for unreported catches (total 1430 t) and a recreational catch of 935 t (total 2356 t).
-Annual recruitment deviates for the 2-year projection period were resampled from the average level of the last 10 years estimated in the model (2009-2018) with the standard deviation equivalent in sigmaR (0.6).
-The average level of estimated recruitment in the recent (10 year) period was considerably higher (~70% higher) than the long-term average level of recruitment.
+Five-year stock projections (to the 2025-26 fishing year) were conducted using the Base Case model assuming annual catches equivalent to the 2019-2020 catch; i.e., a commercial catch of 1346 t (approximating the current TACC of 1300 t) and an allowance of 10% for unreported catches (total 1481 t).
+Annual recreational catches were either assumed to be constant at 935 t (the 2019 catch level, representing a total annual catch of 2416 t) or were projected forward based on the recreational fishery mortality rate from the terminal year of the RecF model (2021).
+An additional 5-year projection was conducted assuming total annual catches in the projection period at the level equivalent to the current (2021) potential yield at $F{SB40\%}$ (3951 t, commercial and recreational catch combined).

+Annual recruitment deviates for the 5-year projection period were resampled from the long-term average level with the standard deviation equivalent in sigmaR (0.6).
+The average level of estimated recruitment in the recent (10 year) period was considerably higher (~65% higher) than the long-term average level of recruitment.

-The projections indicate that the stock biomass will continue to increase during the 2-year projection period (Error!
-Reference source not found.), with the biomass at the end of the period (2022) projected to be 34% higher than current (2019-20) biomass ($SB{2022}/SB0 = 0.653$, C.I.
+The projections indicate that the stock biomass will continue to increase during the 5-year projection period due, in part, to the contribution of the exceptionally large 2016 year class.
+At current levels of catch, the biomass at the end of the period (2026) is projected to be 21% higher than current (2020-21) biomass ($SB{2026}/SB_0 = 0.653$, C.I.
 0.49-0.77) (Table 32).
-The increase in spawning biomass during the projection period is partly attributable to the maturation of the exceptionally large 2016 year class.
+The higher catch scenario (3951 t) results in a smaller (8%) increase in biomass during the projection period.

-- Figure 32: Annual spawning biomass relative to virgin biomass (equilibrium, unexploited) estimated from the Interim Base Case model (black) and the two-year projection (red) assuming annual catches equivalent to the 2020 catch.
-The solid line represents the median of the MCMCs and the shaded areas represent the 90 and 95% confidence intervals.
-The horizontal dashed line represents the default target biomass level. - Table 32: Projected spawning biomass relative to virgin biomass (and 95% confidence interval) and the probability of the spawning biomass being above default biomass limits and interim target level in 2022 (FY 2021-22) for the base case.
+Figure 33: Annual spawning biomass relative to virgin biomass (equilibrium, unexploited) estimated from the Base Case model (black) and the five-year projection (red) assuming annual catches equivalent to the 2021 catch.
+The solid line represents the median of the MCMCs and the shaded area represents the 95% confidence interval.
+The horizontal dashed line represents the default target biomass level.

+Table 32: Projected spawning biomass relative to virgin biomass (and 95% confidence interval) and the probability of the spawning biomass being above default biomass limits and interim target level in 2026 (fishing year 2025-26) for the base case at the current level of catch and the potential yield corresponding to FSB40%.
+The RecF model assumes current commercial catch and a constant harvest rate for the recreational fishery.